 Why do we continue to suffer and stay in an abusive relationship?

 If you’ve read up to this point, you might have experienced narcissistic abuse or are still in an abusive relationship.
-Why am I still in a relationship you may ask yourself.
-Often the victims of Narcissistic abuse have been conditioned to believe, “It’s all my fault” “I cause this” “I am to blame.”
+Why am I still in a relationship, you may ask yourself.
+Often the victims of Narcissistic abuse have been conditioned to believe, “It’s all my fault,” “I cause this,” or “I am to blame.”

-Therefore, you will continue to try to do better until she lovebombs, devalues, discards, and repeats.
-The cycle of abuse becomes your routine, but deep inside you, you know this isn’t right.
+Therefore, you will continue to try to do better while she lovebombs, devalues, discards, and repeats.
+The cycle of abuse becomes your routine, but deep inside, you know this isn’t right.

 We Are Here to Help